 TRANSLATION HOUSE LOOREN

-Translation House Looren in the Swiss canton of Zürich offers professional literary translators from all over the world a place to work and study.
-At Translation House Looren all language combinations are welcome.
+Translation House Looren in the Swiss canton of Zürich offers professional literary translators from all over the world a place to work and study, welcoming all language combinations.
 As the first institution of its kind in a country that, with its four national languages, has always been a land of translation, Translation House Looren sees itself primarily as a location for concentrated work.
 In addition, a programme of events aims to increase the visibility of literary translation and to support its practitioners.
-Through readings, workshops and conferences, translators are offered a forum for continuing professional development and for enhancing the public’s awareness of their activities.

 PHOTO © Cortis & Sonderegger, 2011